MphasisWyde/eWamSublimeAdaptor/README.md

 The subfolder SublimeCode/ contains the source code (essentially python) used in the SublimeText package for eWAM Plugin

-If you want to use these files "as is", say for testing (i.e. without packaging it in a clean .sublime-package file), you must copy those files in the folder <user folder>/AppData/Roaming/Sublime Text 3/Packages/User/, where <user folder> is usualy something like C:\Users\username\.
+If you want to use these files "as is", say for testing (i.e. without packaging it in a clean .sublime-package file), you must copy those files directly in the folder (not in a subfolder!) "<user folder>/AppData/Roaming/Sublime Text 3/Packages/User/", where <user folder> is usualy something like C:\Users\username\.

 Be advised, for now this code is a prototype, a draft.
 Hence, you will spot some ugly code, some code that's here only for testing purpose, a bunch of commented code lines, clumsy design and lots of debug output in the console.
 Work in progress.